bytebag/simple-php-and-js-websockets/README.md

 to the server side. ask sends a different line of text which prompts the test server to send a message back, which is then shown.
 The test reply includes a random number from the server php, so you can see its working.

+Some of the code snippets was taken from elsewhere, all open source I belive.
+The rest is just what I put together for my own project.

 Hope it helps someone!